MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-fi-migration.md

 To remove the earlier Retail Server extension, follow these steps.

 1. Find the configuration file for Retail Server.
 The file is named **web.config** and can be found in the root folder under the IIS Retail Server site location.
-1. Find and remove the earlier Retail Server extension in the **extensionComposition** section of the configuration file, as shown in the following example.
+1. In the configuration file, find the earlier Retail Server extension in the **extensionComposition** section, and remove it, as shown in the following example.

     ``` xml
     <add source="assembly" value="Contoso.RetailServer.SalesTransactionSignatureSample" />